Skip to content

 Characteristics

-• Supports CSV and TSV inputs
+• Works well with CSV and TSV inputs

 • Easy to debug and inspect